njadid/asynch_py/docs/input_output.rst

 Snapshot Output
 ---------------

-Snapshot outputs can take two formats: recovery files and database tables.
-The format for recovery files is covered in :ref:`Initial Values Input` as an input.
+Snapshot outputs can take multiple formats: files and database tables.
+The format for recovery and hdf5 files is covered in :ref:`Initial Values Input` as an input.

 For using a database table, a database connection file is specified.
 The database connection file has three optional queries: